 In order to request the deletion of an existing "Individual Slice Parameters Provisioning" resource:

-- an AF shall trigger the Nnef_SliceParamProvision API by sending an HTTP DELETE request targeting the concerned "Individual Slice Parameters Provisioning" resource to the NEF; and
+- an AF shall trigger the SliceParamProvision API by sending an HTTP DELETE request targeting the concerned "Individual Slice Parameters Provisioning" resource to the NEF; and

 - upon success, the NEF shall respond to the AF with an HTTP "204 No Content" status code.

 On failure or if the NEF receives an error code from the UDM, the NEF shall take proper error handling actions, as specified in clause 5.34.7, and respond to the AF with an appropriate error status code.
+If the NEF received within an error response a "ProblemDetails" data structure with a "cause" attribute indicating an application error, the NEF shall relay this error response to the AF with a corresponding application error, when applicable as defined in clause 5.34.7.3.

 *** Next Change ***